kylirh/kylirh.github.io/README.md

-# Kylir Horton's Personal Website
+# My Website

-This is the source code for my personal website, built with Jekyll and hosted on GitHub Pages.
+This is my personal website, built with Jekyll and hosted on GitHub Pages.

-## Features
-- Modern dark coding theme
-- Responsive design
-- Blog section
-- Projects showcase
-- Photography portfolio
-- Wishlist

 ## Development